-Stage 2 applications should provide further details of relevant expertise and experience.
-Applicants should outline how the team's skills and experience complement one another, including how this will help them to develop a module that works cross-nationally across a diverse set of 30+ countries.
+Stage 2 applications should provide further details of relevant expertise and experience, including any engagement in the development or use of previous ESS modules.
+Applicants should outline how the team's skills and experience complement one another, including how this will help them to develop an updated module that works cross-nationally across a diverse set of 30+ countries.
 They should describe how the team intend to work together to develop the module and any previous experience the applicants have of collaborating with one another.